Macheo Success Stories: From Kangemi and Kibera Slums to Strathmore University

 “What I remember is the night chill.
 And the hunger.
 We were starving.
 My mother, pregnant at the time, bore the brunt of the discomfort.”

 Left with absolutely nothing but the clothes on their backs, a paternal uncle took them in.
-However, the family had to share a room with the newest member of the household: a cow.

 Her father eventually managed to build a one-roomed house using six pieces of iron sheets.
 Here, they began the process of reconstructing their lives.